Humberto Tan: Career

 After obtaining his vwo-diploma Tan studied law at the University of Amsterdam, where he obtained his law degree.
 He made his television debut on Sonja Barend's talk show as a member of De tafel van 7 (English: "The table of 7").
 In 1991 the AVRO hired Tan as editor for the television program Forza TV, which he quickly after started presenting together with Jessica Broekhuis.
 Two years later he moved to Studio Sport and presented the NOS Journal for some time.

 In 1999 and 2020, Tan was chosen as best dressed Dutchman by Esquire.

 In 2005, Tan moved to the new television channel Talpa, where he was a sports expert at NSE and presenter of Café de Sport.
 On 12 July 2007 it was announced that Tan would be transferred to RTL Nederland, where he presented Sunday-night premier league soccer.
 In 2013 he made a guest appearance on the sketch show TV Kantine as Isaac from The Love Boat.

 From 2008 until the summer of 2012, Tan presented De Wedstrijden from the pay TV channel Eredivisie Live.
 He did a voiceover for the Dutch version of the animation movie Surf's Up in 2007.
 In 2009, he provided the Dutch voice of Buck the Weasel in the movie Ice Age: Dawn of the Dinosaurs.

 Tan appeared regularly on radio channel 538 when the usual DJ Edwin Evers was on vacation.
 He also was a substitute from 2008 to 2012 for the RTL4 TV program RTL Boulevard.
 From October 2010 to March 2012, Tan presented the program On the Move for BNR Nieuwsradio.
 Since 2012, it has been called BNR Humberto Tan.
 It was broadcast every workday from 6:00AM to 9:30AM.

 From 26 August 2013 until 8 June 2018, Tan presented the TV talk show RTL Late Night on RTL 4.
 He presented this show more than a thousand times.
 Because of falling viewership ratings he was replaced by Twan Huys, who couldn't save the show from its eventual cancellation on March 4, 2019.

 In 2014, Tan released a cd box with his favorite dancing music on it.
 This 'soundbook' is called Let's Dance and was converted into a live event.
 On 29 and 30 October 2015 Tan presented the first edition of Let's Dance in the Ziggo Dome.

 In 2016, Tan won the first season of the program Jachtseizoen broadcast by StukTV.
-He was also the winner of the first season of the program The Perfect Picture, broadcast by RTL 4.
+He was also the winner of the first season of the program Het Perfecte Plaatje (The Perfect Picture), broadcast by RTL 4.
 In May 2018 it was announced that Tan would be the new presenter of the programs Dance Dance Dance and Holland's Got Talent.
 Since 2019 Tan has presented the show Voetbal Inside.

 In January 2021, Tan returned with a new talkshow, Humberto, on Sunday evening, which ran through the summer.
-In February 2022, the show returned on the Friday afternoon.
+In February 2022, the show returned on Friday afternoon.